 She told Runner’s World that you can also “de-impact” familiar moves.
 For example, stepping backward and forward instead of jumping in a burpee, or replacing box jumps with step-ups.

-workouts clock in around 15 to 20 minutes, a HIIT workout seems almost endless, but it’s helpful to incorporate multiple planes of motion and full-body exercises.
-No matter what you’re looking to improve in your running life core to your shoulders and back.
+Super Shoe Trends HIIT workout seems almost endless, but it’s helpful to incorporate multiple planes of motion and full-body exercises.
+For example, side lunges provide lateral movement and inchworms work everything from your core to your shoulders and back.

 On days you’re not doing these as high-intensity moves, such as rest days or running days, you can slow the sequence down and use them as a dynamic warmup instead, Newman suggested.